-If you’ve ever completed a reps-to-exhaustion set (for example a triple drop set) you will probably have felt a dull ache in the muscles that you worked, towards the end of the set (this is metabolic stress which will be mentioned later).
+If you've ever completed a reps-to-exhaustion set (for example a triple drop set) you will probably have felt a dull ache in the muscles that you worked.
+Usually towards the end of the set (this is metabolic stress which will be mentioned later).

 Exercising leads to muscle fibre damage.
 After training is complete the muscle fibres need protein to engage in a process called muscle-protein synthesis.

-During muscle-protein synthesis proteins are used to repair the micro tears in the muscle fibre, which can increase the fibres in both number and cross-sectional size.
+During muscle-protein synthesis proteins are used to repair the micro-tears in the muscle fibre.
+This can increase the fibres in both number and cross-sectional size.
 This leads to an increase in the muscle size known as Hypertrophy.

 Muscle damage and delayed onset muscle soreness share a relationship but whether that is a causal relationship or a coincidental relationship remains to be seen.